declaredata/.github/profile/README.md

-# .github
+# DeclareData Public Repo

-DeclareData Public Repo
+This is a public repository for the DeclareData project.